 Dr. Baruch Shomron is a Postdoctoral Fellow at the Kreitman School of Advanced Graduate Studies, Ben-Gurion University of the Negev, Beer-Sheva, Israel, since 2021.
 He earned his Ph.D. at the Department of Communication Studies, Ben-Gurion University of the Negev, Beer-Sheva, Israel, in February 2021, where he worked as a Lecturer, Research Assistant and Teaching Assistant since 2014.
 He received several grants, awards and scholarships, most recently a Postdoctoral Fellowship from the Kreitman School of Advanced Graduate Studies, Ben-Gurion University of the Negev, Israel (2021) and the Dean’s Award for Outstanding Doctoral Candidates from the Faculty of Humanities and Social Sciences, Ben Gurion University of the Negev, Israel (2021).

-During Dr. Baruch Shomron’s stay in Mainz (Sept-Dec 2021) he will advance his most recent new project “An Interdisciplinary Approach to the (Digital) Media Capabilities of Promoting Human Rights for Minority Groups in Israel and Germany,” present his research in a public lecture, give a workshop on related issues as well as prepare the findings for publication in scientific peer-reviewed journals and academic conferences.
+During Dr. Baruch Shomron’s stay in Mainz (Sept-Dec 2021) he advanced his project “An Interdisciplinary Approach to the (Digital) Media Capabilities of Promoting Human Rights for Minority Groups in Israel and Germany,” presented his research in a public lecture, gave a workshop on related issues as well as prepared the findings for publication in scientific peer-reviewed journals and academic conferences.